allenai/unified-io-2/README.md

 To train and eval on entire datasets the datasets need to be registered with `seqio` in  `seqio.TaskRegistry`.
 See `t5x/examples/unifiedio/data/tasks.py` for examples.
 See [seqio](https://github.com/google/seqio) for more details on how datasets are managed by seqio.
-Some dataset require running a pre-processing script before they can be used.
+Some datasets require running a pre-processing script before they can be used.

-Mke sure `config.MULTITASK_TFDS_DATA_DIR` is updated to point to the location to store the datasets.
+Make sure `config.MULTITASK_TFDS_DATA_DIR` is updated to point to the location to store the datasets.

 ### Datasets